MARA Program Performance

 Key survey findings include the following:

-- 100% of the survey respondents said their overall education experience in the MARA program was Very Good.
+- Two-thirds of the survey respondents said their overall education experience in the MARA program was Very Good.

 The survey also provided insight regarding the employment trends of our recent MARA graduates, such as: